Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ### ElseIf Statement
-Elseif Statement is an alternative condition if the other condition returns `false`.
+The Elseif statement is an alternative condition if the other condition returns `false`.
 They are define with the `elseif` keyword with the new condition to execute a new condition followed by the `then` keyword.

 Example:
 ```lua